paullittrell/ukuu/README.md

 *   Downloads and installs packages automatically

 ### Downloads & Source Code
-Original Ukuu is written using Vala and GTK3 toolkit.
-Original Source code and binaries are available from the [GitHub project page](https://github.com/teejee2008/ukuu).
+Original Ukuu is written using Vala and GTK3 toolkit by TeejeeTech (Tony George http://teejeetech.in) Original Source code and binaries are available from https://github.com/teejee2008/ukuu.

 This modified version availible from the [GitHub project page](https://github.com/paullittrell/ukuu).